ElBrewster/sound-shelter/zToDo.md

 ## Branch: `feature/adjust-inventory`

-- [ ] implement `DonationForm.svelte` by adding component content
+- [ ] implement `InventoryForm.svelte` by adding component content
-- [ ] Select type from dropdown in DonationForm
+- [ ] Select type from dropdown in InventoryForm
 - [ ] be able to add date, amount, and type record to "total donations" data
 - [ ] this creates an "inventory adjustment record" and changes a donation type's data
 - [ ] logic to change total of selected type of donation